simonagren/simonagren.github.io/content/posts/2020-02-24--azurebot-nodejs-part1/index.md

 ![extend](./botframework1.png)

 This is the first of a series of blog-posts regarding Bot Framework 4, Node.js and TypeScript.
 There's a lot of material out there and it might seem redundant to start with the basics.
-I will take you on a journey where we begin with the most simple concepts, and in each post we develop the Bot a bit further while introducing some new concepts.
+I will take you on a journey where we begin with the most simple concepts, and in each post, we develop the Bot a bit further while introducing some new concepts.
 And it's going to be my ways of doing things, with workarounds and both simple and creative ways to get things done.

 # Planned topics

 ***As of right now these are the intended topics that we will go trough:***
-1. Generating a Bot, run it locally with the emulator and deploy to azure using Azure CLI and Azure Resource Manager (ARM) templates + key vault integration.
+1. Generating a Bot, run it locally with the emulator and deploy to Azure using Azure CLI and Azure Resource Manager (ARM) templates + key vault integration.
-2. Running the Bot in Microft Teams using ngrok
+2. Running the Bot in Microsoft Teams using ngrok
-3. Dialogs, prompts and validation
+3. Creating dialogs, prompts, and validation
 4. OAuth prompt, Microsoft Graph and more on validation
 5. Adaptive Cards in Prompts and Microsoft Teams
 6. Proactive messages and token validation using HMAC